 8.3.
-New England Association of Schools and Colleges (NEASC)
+New England Association of Schools and Colleges (NEASC) Requirements

 NEASC policies and standards that are in place for child protection and wellbeing.
-The school ensures that it follows the following three points of Standard 4:
+The school ensures that:

-- All students receive appropriate intervention strategies to support their academic, social, and emotional success. - Foundational Element The school has intervention strategies designed to support students.

-• All students receive counselling services that meet their personal, social, emotional, academic, career, and college counselling needs from adequate, certified/licensed personnel.
+- All students receive appropriate intervention strategies to support their academic, social, and emotional success. - Foundational Element The school has intervention strategies designed to support students. - All students receive counselling services that meet their personal, social, emotional, academic, career, and college counselling needs from adequate, certified/licensed personnel.